A Combination Theorem for Metric Bundles: Introduction

 A principal motivational example is the following. \begin{example} {\rm Suppose we have an exact sequence of finitely generated groups

 This naturally gives rise to a metric graph bundle as follows.
-Choose a finite generating set $S$ of $G$ such that $S$ contains a generating set $S_1$ of $N$.
+Choose a finite symmetric generating set $S$ of $G$ such that $S$ contains a symmetric generating set $S_1$ of $N$.
 Let $X=\Gamma(G,S)$ be the Cayley graph of $G$ with respect to the generating set $S$.
 Let $T=(\pi(S) \setminus \{1\})$ and $B:=\Gamma(Q,T)$ be the Cayley graph of the group $Q$ with respect to the generating set $T$.
-Then one easily checks that the map $\pi$ naturally induces a simplicial map $\pi:X\rightarrow B$ between Cayley graphs, and hence a metric graph bundle structure on $X$ over $B$.
-Note that in this case the horizontal spaces are all abstractly isometric to each other.} \end{example}